Code-Yandex/web_project_3/README.md

 # web_project_3

-the project's name;
-a description of the project and its functionality;
+## a description of the project and its functionality;
+  This project was about traveling in the US.
+It was mostly about teaching us how to use @media, grids, fonts and image editing.

-a description of technologies and techniques used.
+### a description of technologies and techniques used.
+  We used Figma as a group for most of our information on what the website should be like.
+We are using BEM methodology for our coding structure.